Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

 \section{Recursive Games and Modular Strategies}

-In this section we will consider \emph{modular} strategies in pushdown games, and modular strategies are more intuitive in the equivalent model of recursive game graphs.
-We first present the definition of recursive game graphs from~\cite{AlurReach}.
+In this section we will consider a special class of strategies, namely \emph{modular} strategies, in pushdown games.
+Modular strategies are more intuitive in the model of recursive game graphs, and recursive game graphs are equivalent to pushdown game graphs.
+We first present the definitions of recursive game graphs from~\cite{AlurReach}, then give an overview of the solution and present some basic properties for recursive game graphs.

 {\bf Weighted recursive game graphs (WRGs).} A \emph{recursive game graph} $\wrg$ consists of a tuple $\atuple{A_1,\dots,A_n}$ of \emph{game modules}, where each game module $A_i = (N_i,B_i,V^1_i,V_i^2,\En_i,\Ex_i,\delta_i)$ consists of the following components: \begin{itemize} \item A finite nonempty set of \emph{nodes} $N_i$. \item A nonempty set of \emph{entry} nodes $\En_i \subseteq N_i$ and a nonempty set of \emph{exit} nodes $\Ex_i \subseteq N_i$. \item A set of \emph{boxes} $B_i$. \item Two disjoint sets $V_i^1$ and $V_i^2$ that partition the set of nodes and boxes into two sets, i.e., $V_i^1 \cup V_i^2 = N_i \cup B_i$ and $V_i^1 \cap V_i^2 = \emptyset$.
 The set $V_i^1$ (resp. $V_i^2$) denotes the places where it is the turn of player~1 (resp. player~2) to play (i.e., choose transitions).
 We denote the union of $V_i^1$ and $V_i^2$ by $V_i$. \item A labeling $Y_i : B_i \to \RangeSet{1}{n}$ that assigns to every box an index of the game modules $A_1 \dots A_n$. \item Let $\Calls_i = \Set{(b,e) \mid b\in B_i, e \in \En_j, j = Y_i(b)}$ denote the set of \emph{calls} of module $A_i$ and let $\Returns_i = \Set{(b,x) \mid b\in B_i, x\in \Ex_j, j = Y_i(b)}$ denote the set of \emph{returns} in $A_i$.
 Then, $\delta_i \subseteq (N_i \cup \Returns_i)\times(N_i \cup \Calls_i)$ is the \emph{transition relation} for module $A_i$. \end{itemize} A \emph{weighted recursive game graph} (for short WRG) is a recursive game graph, equipped with a weight function $w$ on the transitions.
 We also refer the readers to~\cite{AlurReach} for detailed description and illustration with figures of recursive game graphs.
 WLOG we shall assume that the boxes and nodes of all modules are disjoint.
 Let $B = \bigcup_i B_i$ denote the set of all boxes, $N=\bigcup_i N_i$ denote the set of all nodes, $\En = \bigcup_i \En_i$ denote the set of all entry nodes, $\Ex = \bigcup_i \Ex_i$ denote the set of all exit nodes, $V^1 = \bigcup_i V^1_i$ (resp. $V^2 = \bigcup_i V^2_i$) denote the set of all places under player~1's control (resp. player~2's control), and $V=V^1 \cup V^2$ denote the set of all vertices.
 We will also consider the special case of one-player WRGs, where either $V^2$ is empty (player-1 WRGs) or $V^1$ is empty (player-2 WRGs).